vueditor/docs/docs/index.md

 hero:
   name: Vueditor
-  text: Various editors and their ecosystems developed based on Vue.js
+  text: Various editors and all the other stuffs.
   tagline: Other frameworks can be developed for reference

 features: